gradido/gradido/docu/Concepts/TechnicalRequirements/UC_Introduction_of_Gradido-ID.md

 ## Motivation

-To introduce the Gradido-ID base on the requirement to identify an user account per technical key instead of using an email-address.
+The introduction of the Gradido-ID base on the requirement to identify an user account per technical key instead of using an email-address.
 Such a technical key ensures an exact identification of an user account without giving detailed information for possible missusage.

 Additionally the Gradido-ID allows to administrade any user account data like changing the email address or define several email addresses without any side effects on the identification of the user account.